South Andaman district

 South Andaman district is one of the three districts of the Indian Union Territory of Andaman and Nicobar Islands located in the Bay of Bengal.
 Sri Vijaya Puram, the capital of the Union Territory is the district headquarters.
 The area covered by this district is 2,640 km^{2}.

 History

 This district was created on August 18, 2006, by bifurcating the erstwhile Andaman district.

 Geography

-South Andaman district occupies an area of 3181 km2, comparatively equivalent to Canada's Mansel Island.
+South Andaman district occupies an area of 3181 km2, covering South Andaman Island, Rutland Island, Little Andaman Island, North Sentinel Island, South Sentinel Island and Ritchie's Archipelago.